VladimirRepp/CS---DbBaseORM/README.md

 ##### **Data Retrieval**
 - **Query_SelectAllAsync(bool isChangeLocalData = false)**
   Asynchronously retrieves all records from the database table, optionally updating `_data`.
+- **Query_SelectByLimitAsync(int offset, int limit, bool isChangeLocalData = false)**
+  Asynchronously retrieves all records from the database in the range from `offset` to `limit', updating `_data` if necessary.
+Numbering starts from 0.
 - **Query_SelectByIdAsync(int id)**
   Asynchronously retrieves a record by ID.
 - **Query_SelectByQueryAsync(string query, params string[] args)**